-Problem: The Bylaws specify that the National Committee must provide "full support" to the national candidate selected by the delegates.
-Sometimes the Presidential nominee does not know what to reasonably expect from Party, nor does he or she understand what corresponding duty his or her campaign has to the Party.
-Such a situation can leave both parties disappointed.
+Background: The Bylaws specify that the National Committee must provide "full support" to the national candidate selected by the delegates.
+Sometimes the Presidential nominee does not know what to reasonably expect from the Party, nor does he or she understand what corresponding duty his or her campaign has to the Party.
+Such a situation can leave both sides disappointed.